AdaCore/spark2014/lrm/source/packages.rst

    then the corresponding ``package_body`` shall not have a Refined_State aspect.

-..
-Note: We may want to be able to override this error.
+   .. note:: We may want to be able to override this error.

    .. ifconfig:: Display_Trace_Units